Jisevind/dockgo/docs/internals.md

 - Docker labels help DockGo find candidates
 - stored ownership tells DockGo what it actually manages

-## Stack States
+## Stack Status Model

-### Unbound

-The stack exists, but DockGo has not yet established owned container IDs.
+The stack status API returns two separate concepts:

-### Managed
+### Ownership Mode (`ownership_mode`)

+- `unbound` — the stack has no managed container IDs yet
-The stack owns runtime container IDs and can safely associate those containers back to the stack.
+- `managed` — the stack owns runtime container IDs and can associate those containers back to the stack

-### Drifted
+### Operational State (`state`)

-DockGo has recorded ownership, but the current runtime no longer matches it.
+- `unbound` — no managed containers recorded; deploy or reconcile to establish ownership
+- `running` — all stack containers are running (and healthy, if healthchecks exist)
+- `starting` — containers are starting or waiting for healthchecks
+- `degraded` — some containers are stopped or unhealthy
+- `down` — all stack containers are stopped
+- `drifted` — ownership drift detected; currently running containers don't match recorded ownership
+- `unknown` — runtime inspection failed

 This is surfaced explicitly so the UI and API do not silently guess.